Palette (song): Commercial performance

 The song shot to the top of the Instiz iChart upon release, and eventually achieved a Perfect All-Kill, as the single hit Number 1 on all of the major South Korean music sites simultaneously.
 "Palette" is her tenth career Perfect All-Kill (IU has since extended this number to 12 Perfect All-Kills).

-Upon its week of release, the song placed first on the Gaon Digital Charts for the 16th charting week of the year - April 16 to April 22 - despite being released the 21st of that month.
+Upon its week of release, the song placed first on the Gaon Digital Charts for the 16th charting week of the year - April 16 to 22 - despite being released the 21st of that month.
 The song became IU's 16th number one song on the Gaon Digital Chart.
 The following week the song stayed at number one on the chart achieving a "Triple Crown" for taking Number 1 on the Gaon Combined Digital Chart, Online Download Chart and Online Streaming Chart.

 On the week of release, the song sold 207,139 downloads according to Gaon; a number which increased to 223,228 during its second week of release.
 "Palette" also pulled strong streaming numbers, being streamed 2,930,672 times during its first two days of release; a number which increased to 8,859,769 the following week of release.
 The song stayed a total of three weeks at the top of Gaon's Online Streaming Chart.

-By the end of 2017, 1,817,177 downloads of the song have been sold in South Korea according to Gaon - making it the fourth best selling song of the year, and has accumulated over 100 million streams, making it one of the most popular songs of the year by this method of consumption as well.
+By the end of 2017, 1,817,177 downloads of the song have been sold in South Korea according to Gaon, making it the fourth best selling song of the year.
+It has accumulated over 100 million streams.